ergonode/docs/docs/frontend/in-depth/axios.md

 ---

 All API queries are placed in the `services` directory to maintain order.<br>
-All the necessary parameters are passed on to the method, <br>
+All the necessary parameters are passed on to the method. <br>
-and data or errors are returned.<br>
+Data or errors are returned<br>

 ```javascript